rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <i>Name</i> cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 <i>Name</i> cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-  * There is some validation of the <i>Topic</i> and <i>Name</i> fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
+</li><li>There is some validation of the <i>Topic</i> and <i>Name</i> fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
-  * For each device, an HV Flag or Variable can be assigned.
+</li><li>For each device, an HV Flag or Variable can be assigned.
 Assigning a Flag or Variable is optional.
 There is no checking to make sure a Flag or Variable is not used more than once.
-  * If a variable is selected, two additional options are available.
+<ul><li>If a variable is selected, two additional options are available.
-    * "Use Variable as Flag" treats the variable as a flag with its value being either a "0" (off) or "1" (on).
+</li><li>"Use Variable as Flag" treats the variable as a flag with its value being either a "0" (off) or "1" (on).
 If a value is received instead of "on" or "off", if it is "odd" it represents "on" and if "even" it represents "off".
 The variable will be set  to "0" or "1" accordingly.
-    * If "Use Variable as Flag" is NOT selected, then "Use Two Variables" can be selected.
+</li><li>If "Use Variable as Flag" is NOT selected, then "Use Two Variables"
+can be selected.
 If it is, any value received in a stat message will be written to two variables as a 2-byte number.
 I.e., the LSB will be written to the specified Variable, and the MSB written to the specified Variable + 1.
 If the option is not selected, the received value is written as a 1-byte number to the specified Variable.
 <br>
 <br>
 Note: When "Use Variable as Flag" is not selected, Payloads with "on" or "off" do not cause any Actions, except for updating the "State" display.
+</li></ul>

-  * Macros can be assigned for "On" and "Off" states.
+</li><li>Macros can be assigned for "On" and "Off" states.
 The same macro can be assigned to both states, or different macros can be assigned.
 A macro can be assigned to just one of the states, leaving the other set to "None".
-  * To have custom processing of received messages or triggers for this topic, select the appropriate mode and enter command/triggers.
+</li><li>To have custom processing of received messages or triggers for this topic, select the appropriate mode and enter command/triggers.
 See <b>Custom Processing of Received Messages</b> for details.
-  * Check "Subscribe to Last Will and Testament" to subscribe standard topics to LWT.
+</li><li>Check "Subscribe to Last Will and Testament" to subscribe standard topics to LWT.
 If the topic is not in the form of a standard topic, this selection has no effect.
-  * Choose whether to log MQTT messages sent or received by this device.
+</li><li>Choose whether to log MQTT messages sent or received by this device.
-  * Click "OK" to save edits, or "Cancel" to discard them.
+</li><li>Click "OK" to save edits, or "Cancel" to discard them.
+</li></ul>

-* Devices can be edited by clicking the "Edit" button.
+</li><li>Devices can be edited by clicking the "Edit" button.
 This brings up the same window used for adding a new device.
-* Use the "Delete" button to delete a device.
+</li><li>Use the "Delete" button to delete a device.
 When a device is deleted, the plug-in unsubscribes to any topics related to that device.
-* When "Done" is clicked, devices with standard topics are subscribed to their state and LWT full topics.
+</li><li>When "Done" is clicked, devices with standard topics are subscribed to their state and LWT full topics.
 Devices with custom topics are subscribed only to the topic as-is.
-*Click "Done" for changes to become effective!*
+<i>Click "Done" for changes to become effective!</i>
+</li></ul>
 ### Int Objects Tab
 This tab contains a list of supported internal objects.
 These can be any of: X-10, Custom Lights, Flags, Variables, Inputs, Outputs, IR, Digital Temperature Sensors, Analog Inputs, Macros, Scheduled Event, Periodic Events, Timers or HVAC.